ESW-NU/AutoAquaponics-v2.0/README.md

 The control panel displays the current control configuration being used by the system.
 - The **Tolerances** page specifies a range over which a certain monitored parameter (e.g. pH level) is considered "good."
 This determines the color of the corresponding graph in the dashboard, as well as alerts sent to certain "emergency contacts" should a parameter value go out of range.
 - The **Backwashing** page refers to ~~the automatic reversal of the quantum fish field caused by buildup of marine nuclear waste~~.
 The backwashing hardware is currently not working.
-- The **Fish feeder** page controls the fish feeder 🧠.
-The fish feeder is currently not working.
+- The **Fish feeder** page controls the fish feeder :brain:.
+The fish feeder is currently in development.
 - The **Lights** page controls the lighting of individual parts of the system.
 The lights can be turned on, turned off, or set on a timer to turn on for a certain duration at a certain time of day.
 - The **Water Pump** page controls the water pumps that feed into the grow beds.
 The pumps can be turned on, turned off, or set on a timer to pump for a specific time.